abcxyz/abc/README.md

 ### Ignore (Optional)

-We use [filepath Glob](https://pkg.go.dev/path/filepath#Glob) to match the file and directory paths that should be ignored if included/copied from template directory to destination directory, and should not be overwritten if included from destination.
+We use [filepath Match](https://pkg.go.dev/path/filepath#Match) to match the file and directory paths that should be ignored if included/copied to destination directory.
 This `ignore` feature is similiar to `skip` in `include` action, the difference here is that ignore is global and it applies to every `include` action.